Bar formation and evolution in the cosmological context: Inputs from the Auriga simulations: The Auriga Simulations

 \textbf{Bar formation time, $t_{\rm bf}$:} In what follows we define the bar formation time $t_{\rm bf}$ as the first lookback time at which $A_2$ becomes, and subsequently remains, larger than 0.25.
 In Fig.~\ref{fig:summarya2} we show the bar strength $A_2$ as a function of lookback time, for the barred galaxies in our sample, which we colour-code according to their bar formation formation time.\\

 \textbf{Bar length, $R_{\rm bar}$:} There are various methods for estimating the length of the bar, from ellipse-fitting methods used widely in observational studies, to methods using the $m=2$ Fourier mode of the surface density, which are more commonly employed in numerical studies (see e.g. \citealt{Erwin2005,Gadotti2011,Hilmietal2020,Fragkoudietal2021,Petersenetal2023}).
 Here we use a method which is well-suited for estimating the bar length in an automated way for simulated galaxies, across a large number of snapshots, i.e. we use the radius at which $A_2$ falls below 70\% of its maximum value.
+The bar length at the time of bar formation can vary rapidly, in particular when the bar forms due to an interaction or after a merger.
+Therefore, when estimating the bar length at the time of formation, we take the average over three snapshots after $t_{\rm bf}$.
 We note that we have tested various methods for obtaining the bar length, such as a definition based on the constancy of the phase of the $m=2$ Fourier mode.
-We found this latter method to be more prone to noisy bar length estimates.
-This lead us to employ the former method, as it is more robust (see also Figure B2 of \citealt{Fragkoudietal2021}). \\
+We found this latter method to be more prone to noisy bar length estimates, hence why we use the former method here (see also Figure B2 of \citealt{Fragkoudietal2021}). \\

 \textbf{Disc size, $R_{\rm d}$:} We define the size of the disc for the galaxies in our sample as the radius at which the stellar surface density drops below 1$\rm{M}_{\odot}/\rm pc^2$. \\